eosnetworkfoundation/docs/docs/10_overview/03_technical_features.md

 With `DPOS` as the consensus mechanism, EOS consumes much less energy to validate transactions and secure a blockchain compared to other consensus algorithms.

-## What's Next?
+## See Also

-- [Get Started](../20_getting-started/index.md): Learn how to develop on the EOS blockchain
+- [Get Started with EOS Smart Contracts](/docs/20_smart-contracts/10_getting-started/index.md): Learn to develop Smart Contracts on the EOS blockchain.
-- [Protocol](../40_protocol/index.md): Understand the protocols that make up the EOS blockchain
+- [Learn about the EOS Protocol](/docs/60_resources/10_protocol/index.md): Understand the protocols that make up the EOS blockchain.
-- [Get Involved](../60_get-involved/index.md): Learn how to get involved and contribute to the EOS ecosystem
+- [Get Involved](/docs/80_get-involved/index.md): Learn how to get involved and contribute to the EOS ecosystem.